-The mission of AFE is to encourage and support sexuality, gender and bodily rights’ movements in the Middle East and North Africa through capacity building, knowledge production, exchange, advocacy, security and emergency response.
+The mission of the Foundation is to encourage and support sexual health, sexuality gender and bodily rights movements in the Middle East and North Africa through capacity building, knowledge production, protection and advocacy.

 The Social Change Program (SCP) was launched, to become later the flagship program of AFE.

 The Security Program at AFE was born to raise awareness about threats in the digital world and build the capacity of gender activists to protect themselves online.

 The Gender and Sexuality Resource Center (GSRC) was launched aiming at more knowledge production initiated by AFE.

 The first SCP Alumni Meeting took place and gathered nearly 40 gender activists from the MENA region.
 This meeting became a yearly conference running under the name of NEDWA.